 CC0: Installation at CTM Festival 2023

-CC0 (Collective Control 0) is a system for live collective composition that operates in Berlin at HAU2 and also globally through the portal cc0.participativeaudiolab.com.
-It has been designed to enable distributed control for the public through physical and digital instruments, allowing users to interact with and influence the system’s motion, sound, and structure directly.
+CC0 (Collective Control 0) is a system for live collective composition that operated in Berlin at HAU2 and also globally through the portal cc0.participativeaudiolab.com.
+It has been designed to enable distributed control for the public through low-barrier physical and digital instruments, allowing users to interact with and influence the system’s motion, sound, and structure directly.

 The CC0 system consists of three instruments: “The Forum,” “Pendulum,” and “Pulse.”
+These were all built using a novel approach of web sockets with Max MSP/RNBO web target.

 ︎Project website